CoLearn-Dev/fleece-benchmark/src/leaderboard/leaderboard_template.md

 ## Feedback

-* please use the issue to report any bugs or suggestions.
+* Please use the issue to report any bugs or suggestions.
+* Please contact us if you want to add your endpoint to the leaderboard.
+* You can also use our repo to run the testing by yourself.